thosgood/this-weeks-finds/markdown/201-250/week212.md

     xy = -yx

-when both x and y live in A~1~.
+when both x and y live in A_1.

-Similarly we can define super Lie algebras, super Lie groups, supermanifolds, and so on\....
+Similarly we can define super Lie algebras, super Lie groups, supermanifolds, and so on....

 People have done a lot of work on this stuff: it would take me days to explain it all - even longer if I actually knew something about it.

 But right now, I just want to zoom in the direction of super division algebras.
-These are not the most important aspect of \"superalgebra\" - but they\'re pretty cool, and Todd Trimble has been explaining them to me lately.
-Everything interesting I\'m about to say is due to him.
+These are not the most important aspect of "superalgebra" - but they're pretty cool, and Todd Trimble has been explaining them to me lately.
+Everything interesting I'm about to say is due to him.

-As you know, I\'m inordinately fond of the normed division algebras: the real numbers, complex numbers, quaternions and octonions.
-They\'re so beautiful, it\'s a little sad at times that there are only four!
+As you know, I'm inordinately fond of the normed division algebras: the real numbers, complex numbers, quaternions and octonions.
+They're so beautiful, it's a little sad at times that there are only four!
 Could superalgebra allow for more?

 YES!
 And, they turn out to be related to Bott periodicity.

-Nobody seems to have pondered *nonassociative* super division algebras yet, but Deligne has a nice article about the associative ones, which I mentioned in \"[week211](week211.html)\".
-I\'ll give more references later.
+Nobody seems to have pondered *nonassociative* super division algebras yet, but Deligne has a nice article about the associative ones, which I mentioned in ["Week 211"](#week211).
+I'll give more references later.

-So, what\'s the idea?
+So, what's the idea?

-I\'ve already told you what a superalgebra is.
-We say it\'s a \"super division algebra\" if every nonzero element that\'s purely even or purely odd is invertible.
+I've already told you what a superalgebra is.
+We say it's a "super division algebra" if every nonzero element that's purely even or purely odd is invertible.

-That\'s pretty easy.
+That's pretty easy.
 What are they like?

-Well, I don\'t completely understand all the options yet, so I\'ll just list the \"central\" super division algebras over the real numbers, namely those where the elements that supercommute with everything form a copy of the real numbers.
+Well, I don't completely understand all the options yet, so I'll just list the "central" super division algebras over the real numbers, namely those where the elements that supercommute with everything form a copy of the real numbers.
 There turn out to be 8, and their beautiful patterns are best displayed in a circular layout: